dawsboss/COSC320/Proj1/ReadME.md

 ## How to run this program
 #### Project:
 To run this program, you will need to first compile the code:

 	````
 	make
 	````

 Now that our code is complied and ready to execute we can then call out function on the desired data:

 	````
 	./main *file*
 	````
 *file* - This file should be accessable and capable of being oppend by fstream.
     If the file is invalid the program will not execute and will prompt you with an error message.

 ##### File setup

 The file can have as many "problems" in it as you want or you can have each one in individual files.

 The file that will be given to the program should be set up like:

 Companies
 ---
 Matrix
 ---
-demand
+Demand

 ex: